octobercms/docs/backend-lists.md

 <a name="filter-text"></a>
 ### Text

 `text` - display text input for a string to be entered.
-You can specify a `size` attribute that will be injected in the input size attribute (default: 10).
+You may specify a `size` attribute that will be injected in the input size attribute (default: 10).

     username:
         label: Username